droidsrobotics/droidsrobotics.github.io/_posts/2019-06-22-Peppa-Pig-Saves-the-Day.md

 ### Robot Redesign

 We changed the format of our robot using the frame-opening kit, in which the front of the robot is in the shape of a C. We started making bumbers for our robot.
 We are still learning and some of the corners are better than the others.
-We are practicing using generic cloth instead of the official canvas cloth and hope to master bumper making by the end of ht year.
+We are practicing using generic cloth instead of the official canvas cloth and hope to master bumper-making by the end of the year.
 We also began to update the CAD for the robot.
 We also replaced one of the bearings on the our robot that we had broken on the first day.
+It was a very productive team meeting.